Michael Shane Neal is among the most sought after commissioned portrait artists in America today.

 Receiving his B.A. from David Lipscomb University, Neal recently received the “Young Alumnus of the Year Award” from his alma mater.
 He has also studied at the Santa Fe Institute of Fine Arts, The Scottsdale Artist School, the Lyme Academy of Art, and is a protégé of America’s most celebrated figurative and portrait painter, Everett Raymond Kinstler.
 His work has been featured in publications such as American Artist, International Artist, Sketchbook, The Artist’s Magazine, Art News, Fine Art Connoisseur, Art Collector Magazine, and Nashville Arts Magazine.

-A graduate of Leadership Nashville class of 2010, Neal is a member of the Exchange Club of Nashville and serves as a deacon at Granny White Church of Christ.
+A graduate of Leadership Nashville class of 2010, Neal is a member of the Economic Club of Nashville and serves as a deacon at Granny White Church of Christ.
 He enjoys community outreach projects, golf, plein air landscape painting, travel, and reading with a particular interest in history.
 The father of two daughters, Neal and his wife are the present owners and guardians of a historic home, Lone Oak Manor, a 100 year old English manor style country house in Nashville, Tennessee.